 Her wound should be clean, with the edges together and the skin a or slightly reddish/pink color (pale cats may show bruising).
 A small amount of blood may seep intermittently from a fresh wound for up to 24 hours, especially if the kitty is (again you will probably not see this).Most skin stitches are removed 7 to 14 days after the operation.

 Check out Newborn Kitten Care for tips on getting your home ready for kitty. -Simba

 Kitten Pulls Stitches After Surgery

 A lot of folks experience the same problems.
 Consider using an Elizabethan collar (aka E-Collar) or an Elizabethan collar-type devise to prevent your kitty from reaching the stitches.
 These collars are those cone shaped things that you often see dogs wearing.
-Kong makes small ones for cats (KONG E-Collar for Cats, Small, Clear)
+Bolbove makes small ones for cats (bolbove clear plastic recovery collar).

 Kitten has Lump of Fluid around Incision

 My cousin's 6-month-old kitten was just spayed last week.
 She recently noticed a lump of fluid, like an egg sac, around the incision.
 According to the vet, this is called a seroma and is due to the kitty being too active or a reaction to the sutures.
 Please let me know what you know about this.
 Mary